PBASOFT/Data-Science-Project/README.md

 2. Export your solution in a file and upload it to your git repository.

+#### Sentiment analyses
+- Determine if contributions are positive, neutral or negative. // Buy, keep or sell?

 #### Notes for further investigation

 **Understanding the data:**